JJCM2023/firstProject/README.md

 # firstProject
-A project to explore what github is
+A project to see if previously written code from BlueJay transfers to GitHub